microsoft/CollectServiceFabricData/docs/configuration.md

     [convert]::ToBase64String([io.file]::ReadAllBytes("C:\path\to\certificate.pfx"))
     ```

-- **AzureClientSecret** - required if AzureClientId is specified and not using AzureClientCertificate. string.
+- **AzureClientSecret** - optional. string. required if not using AzureClientCertificate. string.
 Can also be used to pass certificate password.
-- **AzureKeyVault** - optional. can be used to store AzureClientCertificate if being used.
+- **AzureKeyVault** - optional. url. can be used to store AzureClientCertificate if being used.
   - 'https://{{key vault name}}.vault.azure.net/'
-- **AzureResourceGroup** - required if using Log Analytics and creating a workspace. string. if populated, value is used for creation of Log Analytics workspace.
+- **AzureResourceGroup** - optional. string. required if using Log Analytics and creating a workspace. string. if populated, value is used for creation of Log Analytics workspace.
-- **AzureResourceGroupLocation** - required if using Log Analytics and creating a workspace. string. if populated, value is used for location of resource group for creation of Log Analytics workspace.
+- **AzureResourceGroupLocation** - optional. string. required if using Log Analytics and creating a workspace. string. if populated, value is used for location of resource group for creation of Log Analytics workspace.
-- **AzureSubscriptionId** - required if tenant contains multiple subscriptions and using AzureClientId.
+- **AzureSubscriptionId** - optional. guid. required if tenant contains multiple subscriptions and using AzureClientId.
 - **AzureTenantId** - optional. guid. used in confidential and public client authentication if *not* using 'common'.

 ### **Using with Client Credentials for non-interactive execution**